Elizabeth Banks: 2015–present: Directorial debut

-After producing and starring in the film Pitch Perfect, Banks directed its sequel, Pitch Perfect 2 (2015), making her feature directorial debut.
+After producing and starring in the film Pitch Perfect (2012), Banks directed its sequel, Pitch Perfect 2 (2015), making her feature directorial debut.
 She also co-produced and starred in both Pitch Perfect 2 and the next sequel, Pitch Perfect 3 (2017).

-Banks portrayed Melinda Ledbetter Wilson, the wife of Brian Wilson, in the 2015 biopic Love & Mercy, which is based on the life of the musician and founding member of The Beach Boys, as portrayed by John Cusack.

-In 2015, she was named as a member of the Jury for the Main Competition at the 2015 Venice Film Festival.
+She portrayed Melinda Ledbetter Wilson, the wife of Brian Wilson, in the 2015 biopic Love & Mercy, which is based on the life of the musician and founding member of The Beach Boys, as portrayed by John Cusack.
+In 2015, Banks was named as a member of the Jury for the Main Competition at the 2015 Venice Film Festival.
 The festival was chaired by Alfonso Cuarón.
-Also in 2015, Banks became a spokeswoman for Realtor.com in their series of television commercials.
-As of mid-February 2016, Banks became the commercial face of Old Navy.
+Also in 2015, she was a spokeswoman for Realtor.com in a series of television commercials.
+In mid-February 2016, Banks appeared in advertisements for clothing company Old Navy.
 She also played space alien Rita Repulsa in the 2017 Power Rangers reboot film.

 In 2018, Banks co-starred as Jenny in the comedy film The Happytime Murders, alongside Melissa McCarthy and Maya Rudolph.
 In 2019, she reprised her starring role as Lucy / Wyldstyle in the animated comedy film The Lego Movie 2: The Second Part.
-She then starred as Tori Breyer in the superhero horror film Brightburn.
+She starred as Tori Breyer in the superhero horror film Brightburn.
+Banks was a speaker at the 2018 San Diego Comic-Con, where she promoted The Lego Movie 2: The Second Part.
+She and co-stars Chris Pratt and Stephanie Beatriz were there and the film's trailer was released.

 On May 2, 2019, ABC announced Banks as the host of the summer 2019 revival of the game show Press Your Luck, which she also executive produces.
 Banks directed, produced, wrote, and starred as Bosley in the action comedy film Charlie's Angels, which was released in November 2019.
 In 2020, she starred as feminist Jill Ruckelshaus in the FX miniseries Mrs. America.
 In November 2019, it was announced that Banks was set to star in, direct, and produce a new adaptation of The Invisible Woman (1940), based on her own original story pitch.
 Erin Cressida Wilson will write the script for the reboot of the female monster, while Max Handelman and Alison Small will serve as producer and executive producer, respectively.

-In February 2020, Banks was allowed to choose a project by Universal Pictures from the roster of Universal Monsters, ultimately choosing The Invisible Woman.
-In June 2020, it was announced Banks would star as Ms. Frizzle in a live-action/animated hybrid of The Magic School Bus, for which she will also produce through her company Brownstone Productions.

-In March 2021, it was announced that Banks would direct the upcoming thriller film Cocaine Bear, which she will produce alongside Max Handelman for Brownstone Productions, and Phil Lord and Christopher Miller.
-In May 2021, Peacock announced that Banks will direct and star in the upcoming television series Red Queen, based on the dystopian novel of the same name.
+In February 2020, Banks was allowed to pitch a project by Universal Pictures from the roster of Universal Monsters, eventually pitching The Invisible Woman.
+In June 2020, it was announced that she would star as Ms. Frizzle in a live-action/animated hybrid of The Magic School Bus, which she will also produce through her company Brownstone Productions alongside directors Tom McGrath and Eric Darnell.
+Banks directed the 2023 comedy horror film Cocaine Bear, which she produced alongside Max Handelman for Brownstone Productions, and Phil Lord and Christopher Miller.
+The film grossed 90 million on a 30 to 35 million production budget.
+In May 2021, Peacock announced that Banks would direct and star in the upcoming television series Red Queen, based on the dystopian novel of the same name.